-The main problem is that the part of the thigh bone in the hip joint (the femoral head) may not re-form properly.
+The main problem is that the part of the thigh bone in the hip joint (the femoral head) may not re-form with a good rounded (spherical) shape, which helps it to fit well into the hip joint socket.
 This can lead to permanent damage to the hip joint.
 This may cause stiffness of the hip joint.
 It can also cause arthritis of the hip joint at an earlier age than usual - for example, at around the age of 40 years.

 The younger the child is when Perthes' disease develops, the better the chance of a good outcome.
 Children who develop Perthes' disease after about the age of 8-9 years have the highest risk of permanent hip joint problems, such as stiffness and arthritis.

 The more severe the condition, the greater the risk of permanent problems with the hip joint.

 Kannu P, Howard A; Perthes' disease.
 BMJ.
 2014 Sep 23349:g5584. doi: 10.1136/bmj.g5584.

 Kim HK, Herring JA; Pathophysiology, classifications, and natural history of Perthes disease.
 Orthop Clin North Am.
 2011 Jul42(3):285-95, v. doi: 10.1016/j.ocl.2011.04.007.

 Shah H; Perthes disease: evaluation and management.
 Orthop Clin North Am.
 2014 Jan45(1):87-97. doi: 10.1016/j.ocl.2013.08.005.
 Epub 2013 Sep 26.